If you are experiencing a medical emergency, call 911.

 In the News: Surviving a Stroke

 What’s the first thing a person should do if a stroke is suspected?
-Dr. Hillary Cohen, chief of emergency medicine at Englewood Hospital, advises you call 911 immediately and get to a stroke center as soon as possible.
+Dr. Hillary Cohen, emergency medicine physician at Englewood Hospital, advises you call 911 immediately and get to a stroke center as soon as possible.
 She discusses with NJ Caucus’ Joanna Gagis common signs and symptoms of stroke, in which the brain isn’t getting enough blood, as well as new ways to treat this time-sensitive condition.

 Experts from Englewood Health are available to visit community organizations, places of worship, and businesses to share stroke education.
 Contact us to learn more about requesting a guest speaker.